Edmund Bourne: Personal life

-Bourne lives in Boca Raton, Florida with his wife, Tatyanna Peterson.
+Bourne no longer lives in Boca Raton, Florida with his wife, Tatyanna Peterson.
+He moved to California following the death of his wife in the autumn of 2023.

 He was born in Akron, Ohio, completing a B.A. in philosophy at Colgate University and a Ph.D. in Behavioral Sciences at The University of Chicago.
 He also completed a postdoctoral fellowship at the former Michael Reese Medical Center in Chicago.

 He is author of several published journal articles and chapter titles, as well as the author of seven books, including the bestselling Anxiety & Phobia Workbook.
 The Anxiety & Phobia Workbook presents a very eclectic, multifaceted approach toward overcoming anxiety disorders.
 It has sold well over a million copies and been translated into more than a dozen languages.